Defect detection with image analysis

 When preparing your data for an image classification solution, you need two sets of images to train your model: one to represent pass examples and one to represent fails.
 These images can be either chosen from a generic dataset such as Kaggle or customised-made for your business.
 Consider having homogeneous images; for example, a set of similarly sized JPG files at the same scale resolution.
 Preparing the data also requires dividing the images into training and validation sets.

 Build and train

 Once you have a homogeneous and organised set of images, the data is read into an analytics engine.
 Neural networks and transfer learning are good ways to handle image data in AI solutions.
 Transfer learning lets you use trained models that already know how to classify an image.
-An existing model may perform a certain task very well – for example, detecting people or cats.
-However, the task it was trained for probably differs from the specific scenario that you are solving.
-Retraining an existing model is usually much faster than starting from scratch, so that transfer learning substantially shortens the training process.
+An existing model may perform a certain task very well—for example, detecting people or cats.
+However, the task it was trained for probably differs from the specific scenario you’re solving for.
+Retraining an existing model is usually much faster than starting from scratch, so transfer learning substantially shortens the training process.
 Finally, in image classification, a neural network is sometimes paired with a secondary model to provide the final prediction.
 For example, a convolutional neural network architecture with 50 hidden layers can be used to process the image.
 Pair it with a boosted decision tree to classify the image as pass or fail.